What is Data Sharing?

 This way also the gathering can be streamlined with existing datasets already – yet another nice benefit of talking to other people in the field!

-For any questions about the idea and the whole concept feel free to contact us directly via mail or the contact site here.
+For any questions about the idea and the whole concept feel free to contact us directly via mail or the contact form here.